grisu/gricli/USAGE.md

 Example usage:

-    destroy proxy
+   close session

 ## downloadclean job

-Downloads the job and cleans the job upon success.
+Downloads the job to the specified directory and cleans the job upon success.

 Parameters:

-    jobname    : The name of the job to download and clean.
+    jobname    : The name of the job to download and clean. target_dir : The target dir to download the job directory to.

+The job directory includes all the job input and output files and will be downloaded to the location specified in the global 'dir' or optionally, the 'target_dir' which can be specified after the 'jobname'.
+The 'target_dir' will be created if it does not exist.

 If the download is not successful the job will not be cleaned.

 Note that once a job has been cleaned it is no longer accessible via job related commands.

 Example usage:

+    downloadclean myjob

 ## download job

-Downloads the whole job directory to the location specified in the global 'dir'.
+Downloads the whole job directory to the specified locaiton.

+The job directory which includes all the job input and output files will be downloaded to the location specified in the global 'dir' or optionally, the 'target_dir' which can be specified after the 'jobname'.

+If the 'target_dir' does not exist, it will be created.

 Parameters:

-    jobname	: The name of the job to download.
+    jobname	   : The name of the job to download. target_dir : The target dir to download the job directory to.

 Example usage:

     download job myjob
+    download job myjob /some/dir

 ## exec